The primary mission of the programs in Higher, Adult, and Lifelong Education (HALE)

 Time Limit for Degree Completion

-(8) years from the time when a student begins the first class at Michigan State University that
+(8) years from the time a student begins their first class used in their program of study.

 Application for extensions of the eight-year period of time toward degree must be submitted by